Dreaght/gpu-screen-recorder-ui/README.md

 * Monero: 4An9kp2qW1C9Gah7ewv4JzcNFQ5TAX7ineGCqXWK6vQnhsGGcRpNgcn8r9EC3tMcgY7vqCKs3nSRXhejMHBaGvFdN2egYet

 # Known issues
-* The UI always opens on the same (incorrect) monitor when using multiple monitors on Wayland
 * Some games receive mouse input while the UI is open
 * Global hotkeys on Wayland can clash with keys used by other applications.
 This is primarly because Wayland compositors are missing support for global hotkey so this software uses a global hotkey system that works on all Wayland compositors.